-I have made many of these boxes as unique gifts in many different variations and sizes as shown in the pictures.
+I have made an updated lid for this box which hides the screws visible on the top of this design.
 I also have many more Iris box designs which you can find on my profile page including an improved version of this design 'Octo-Iris Box'.

 The box (unscaled) is 80mm overall in diameter, has a 64mm wide container opening and is around 80mm tall.
 The part files are designed for M2x6 countersunk/flathead screws such as these (as with all my other designs); 40 screws are required in total for one box.
 The parts can be scaled to use larger or smaller screws e.g. the larger printed examples are at 150% scale and use M3x8 screws while the smaller examples are at 100% scale and use M2x6 screws.
 Note: it's a lot cheaper to buy the screws in bulk from a specialist supplier.

 There are two versions of the iris parts.
 The basic versions are plain flat parts while the others are embossed decorated versions (used on the larger examples) and are designated with '(dec)' at the end.
 There is also a shortened version of the container 'Short Container' (used on the smaller examples), which reduces the height of the box from about 80mm to 40mm.